SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 3 Single Layer Water Material Development Journal.md

 ### What was the process of completing the task?
 What influenced your decision making?

-- What was the process of completing the task at hand?
-Did you do any initial planning?
-- Did you receive any feedback from users, peers or lecturers?
-How did you react to it?

 <br>

 [Single Layer Water Material Blueprint](https://blueprintue.com/blueprint/tmcq9gan/)